WHAT TO DO IN ROVINJ (IN ONE DAY OR LONGER)

-Rovinj has a long history of fishing and it still plays an important role today – you can smell it the minute you step onto the promenade.
+Rovinj has a long history of fishing, which still plays an important role today.
+You can smell it the minute you step onto the promenade.

-You can also see it by the many fishing boats and fishermen – to see the fishermen come here early in the morning when they leave or later in the day when they come back from a day on the water.
+Also, the many fishing boats and fishermen show this.
+If you want to see the fishermen come here early in the morning when they leave or later in the day when they come back from a day on the water.

 Chill and Rest at the Beach

 I am not much of a beach person.
 But if you are, and if you visit Croatia in the summer, you should plan enough time for hitting the beach.Here are the best beaches in Rovinj.
 And if you’re not a beach person, it is still nice to look at them.
 It might get busy in the warmer months, so head there early or later in the day.